Trading Cryptocurrency with Multibook

 These values have already been optimised for the default Multibook instruments, but you can adjust the default when you create your own synthetic instruments.

 Tick size is the vertical scaling of price levels.
 In other words, the minimum price change.
 This will be different depending on the instrument selected and how finely you want to see changes in price.

 Size granularity is the minimum size of transacted trades and liquidity in the order book you would like to see, as well as the minimum size to trade.

 Even if you are viewing the order book of the largest cryptocurrency exchange, you see only part of the picture.
 The trading activity and liquidity levels on the rest of the exchanges remain hidden from you.

-At the beginning of the chart, we see how prices are rising rapidly and buyers plow through large offers at 52,000.
-Then large offers at 52,500 absorb the buying momentum.
-Aggressive buyers manage to push through the level, but having spent so much capital to meet the offers, the buying tapers off and sellers enter the market.
+At the beginning of the chart, prices are rising rapidly and buyers plow through large offers at 52,000, but large offers at 52,500 absorb the buying momentum.
+Aggressive buyers manage to push through the level, but having spent so much capital to meet the offers, buyers taper off and sellers enter the market.

 However, looking at the Multibook chart we see a very clear absorption of the selling at 50,500.
 A trader that took the original position could take full or partial profits here, or even go long.
 Either way, the Bookmap heatmap of a BTCUSD pair on a single exchange showed a very clear potential entry point, but only in combination with Multibook would the trader have had the opportunity to seize as much of the $2k move as possible.

 Because different instruments trade at different prices—even those based on the exact same asset—sometimes the price of a lone instrument can be temporarily dislocated from the average.
 If you have trading accounts across multiple exchanges, the ability to always choose the best price could significantly increase your P/L over time.
 It can also be a great trading signal.